dwiandhikaap/rawdog-md/README.md

 ## 👍 You might want to use this if:
-- You want to write your site content in Markdown.
-- You want to get started with writing your posts ASAP without learning much about the tool.
+- You want to focus on creating your site, not learning the tool.
-- You want to cook your own HTML and CSS and then forget about it.
+- You want to build websites with Markdown and custom HTML/CSS.
-- You want to host your site on GitHub Pages or Cloudflare Pages.
+- You prefer a simple setup without unnecessary installations.

 ## 🔑 Core Concepts